OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 ===============

-To get rid of the runtime cost of computing the coloring, you can precompute it and tell the driver what coloring to use by calling the :code:`set_coloring` method on your Driver.
+To get rid of the runtime cost of computing the coloring, you can precompute it and tell the driver to use its precomputed coloring by calling the :code:`use_fixed_coloring` method on the driver.

-.. automethod:: openmdao.core.driver.Driver.set_coloring
+.. automethod:: openmdao.core.driver.Driver.use_fixed_coloring
     :noindex:

+You don't need to tell :code:`use_fixed_coloring` the name of the coloring file to use, because it uses a fixed name, `total_coloring.pkl`, and knows what directory to look in based on the directory specified in :code:`problem.options['directory']`.

-While this has the advantage of removing the runtime cost of computing the coloring, it should be used with care, because any changes in the model, design variables, or responses can make the existing coloring invalid.
-If *anything* about the optimization changes, it's recommended to always regenerate the coloring before re-running the optimization.
+While using a precomputed coloring has the advantage of removing the runtime cost of computing the coloring, it should be used with care, because any changes in the model, design variables, or responses can make the existing coloring invalid.
+If *any* configuration changes have been made to the optimization, it's recommended to regenerate the coloring before re-running the optimization.

-The total coloring can be generated automatically and written to the `total_coloring.pkl` file using the following command:
+The total coloring can be generated automatically and written to the `total_coloring.pkl` file in a directory determined by the value of `problem.options['directory']` using the following command:

 .. code-block:: none